alloy.js. This user guide provides documentation for this implementation method.

 adobedc.net) and receives a single payload back for data and experience delivery.

-On the server-side, a unified edge gateway and a common platform services framework makes it easy to plug-in and deploy new capabilities into this real-time computing environment.
+On the server-side, a unified edge gateway and a common platform service framework help make it easy to deploy new capabilities into this real-time computing environment.
 This architecture:

-A single consolidated edge system allows customers to manage their advertising, marketing or personalization campaigns across all channels as an integrated experience.
-It allows Adobe to deliver services with lower total cost of ownership for customers.
-It also helps increase the speed of product innovation by making the real-time edge pluggable and allowing Adobe and its customers to more rapidly add new capabilities and customer-defined logic to that real time system.
+A single consolidated edge system allows customers to manage their advertising, marketing, or personalization campaigns across all channels as an integrated experience.
+It also allows Adobe to deliver services with lower total cost of ownership for customers.
+The edge system is designed to accommodate most types of data, allowing you to map your own data model to be ingested by multiple Experience Cloud products.

 The following video gives an overview of the Adobe Experience Platform Web SDK and Adobe Experience Platform Edge Network.

-This is not just a wrapper around existing libraries.
-It is a complete rewrite.
+The Web SDK is not just a wrapper around existing libraries.
+It is a new library, written from the ground up to incorporate functionalities of existing libraries.
 Its purpose is to end challenges with tags having to fire in the right order, inconsistency with library versioning challenges, and better dependency management.
 It is a new way to implement the Experience Cloud and it is open source.

 The following video demonstrates Adobe Experience Platform Web SDK and Adobe Experience Platform Edge Network in action.
 The video example uses a single call to Adobe which sends data to Experience Platform, Analytics, Audience Manager, and Target.